manipulation20/robotic-desk-organization/README.md

 ## 5. Resources

-- Video：The URL will be released later.
+- Video: See the supplementary multimedia material.
-- Paper：See the supplementary multimedia material.
+- Paper: The URL will be released later.

 ---